Extreme Values of Black Hole to Stellar Mass Ratio for High-Redshift Galaxies: Introduction

 \section{Introduction}

 The \textit{James Webb Space Telescope} (JWST) has now revealed hundreds of galaxies at redshift $z\gtrsim5$, shedding new light on galaxy evolution in the Universe less than a billion years after the Big Bang (e.g., \cite{Finkelstein_ea2023, Naidu_ea2022}).
-Using JWST NIRSpec/NIRCam instruments, supermassive black holes (SMBH) at the centre of these high-redshift galaxies can be probed, and their masses inferred from broad emission lines (e.g., \cite{Harikane_ea2023, Maiolino_ea2024}).
-In addition, the stellar mass in these galaxies can be estimated by spectral energy distribution fitting of host galaxies, though with significant uncertainties due to dust and nebular emission.
+Using JWST NIRSpec and NIRCam, supermassive black holes (SMBHs) at the center of these high-redshift galaxies can be probed, and their masses inferred from broad emission lines (e.g., \cite{Harikane_ea2023, Maiolino_ea2024}).
+In addition, the stellar mass in these galaxies can be estimated by spectral energy distribution (SED) fitting of host galaxies, though with significant uncertainties due to dust and nebular emission.

 These observations revealed that some high-redshift SMBHs are disproportionately massive with respect to their host galaxies.
-Recent JWST observations found $M_{BH}/M_*$ as large as $10\%$ for galaxies at $z\gtrsim5$ \citep{kokorev, matthee, yue}.
-This is in contrast to the much lower previously held pre-JWST values of $(M_{BH}/M_*)\sim10^{-3}$ \citep{halring, ferrarese, reines}.
-Several ultra-high redshifts AGNs ($z>10$) suggest that galaxies could even form with over-massive SMBH with $(M_{BH}/M_*)\sim1$ \citep{bogdan, pacucci}
+Recent JWST observations found $M_{\rm BH}/M_*$ as large as $10\%$ for galaxies at $z\gtrsim5$ \citep{kokorev, matthee, yue}.
+This is in contrast to the much lower, previously accepted pre-JWST values of $(M_{\rm BH}/M_*)\sim10^{-3}$ \citep{halring, ferrarese, reines}.
+Several ultra-high redshifts AGN ($z>10$) suggest that galaxies could even form with over-massive SMBH with $(M_{\bh}/M_*)\sim1$ \citep{bogdan, pacucci}

 These high ratios challenge traditional models of how SMBHs and their host galaxies co-evolve, and raise questions about the physics of SMBH growth in the early Universe.
-A host of exotic physics have been proposed, such as super-Eddington accretion \citep{Pezzulli}, top-heavy initial mass functions \citep{haghi}, and seeding by extreme Pop III stars \citep{chantavat}.
+A host of exotic physics has been proposed, such as super-Eddington accretion \citep{Pezzulli}, top-heavy initial mass functions \citep{haghi}, and seeding by extreme Pop III stars \citep{chantavat}.
 Nevertheless, a consistent theoretical framework has yet to emerge.

+In this work, we investigate whether the high values of the observed ratio $M_{\bh}/M_*$ are consistent with predictions from \textit{extreme-value statistics} (EVS).

+We present two EVS pipelines, yielding different predictions for extreme $M_{\bh}/M_*$ ratios.
+In the first pipeline, the EVS framework is applied to obtain the extreme values of galaxy stellar masses.
+The extreme black-hole masses are then estimated by virtue of previously established linear scalings between $\log M_\text{BH}$ and $\log M_*$.
+The result of this pipeline (\sref{sec:gauss_evs}) show that the extreme values predictions for $ M_\text{BH}$ and $M_*$ are consistent with JWST observations, although the EVS prediction for the ratio remains low.